mendix/docs/refguide7/string-function-calls.md

 These are functions to convert and inspect [strings](data-types).
 Note that these functions never change the string itself, they only return a new value.

 Strings are surrounded by quotes.
 If the string contains a quote, it should be escaped by another quote.
-For example: 'this isn't funny'
+For example: `'this isn't funny'`.

 ## toLowerCase